fabricjs/fabric.js/CONTRIBUTING.md

 ## 🔎 Improving Docs

 Improving **DOCS** is **SUPER** important for everyone.\
-Even if it's a small fix it is valuable 💎... **don't hesitate**!\
+Even if it's a small fix it is valuable 💎... **don't hesitate**!

-Fixing and adding types is a great way to improve fabric.

 We plan on building a brand new website, stay tuned.

 ## ❤️ Helping Out

-Answering questions and addressing issues is a great way to start contributing to fabric.
+Answering questions and addressing issues as well as fixing and adding types are great ways to start contributing to fabric.

 - [Issues][issues]
 - [Discussions][discussions]